DTrejo/dtrejo.com/README.md

 - √do the CTA form
 - ~ publish it immediately, just a super barebones homepage
 - ~ set up CI to publish it
-- fix images
+- √fix images
-- finish author images
+- √fix author image
-- finish CTA form
+- ~finish CTA form
-- sitemap
 - get the homepage looking like my homepage, for dtrejo.com
 - get my projects to load right: copy to public/
 - GA
-- come up with a way to hide stuff from the listing of articles if old. e.g. && list !== false. or use an "archived" tag.
+- √come up with a way to hide stuff from the listing of articles if old. e.g. && list !== false. or use an "archived" tag.
   Better: use a locale so they don't show in search bar.
-- prev/next links based on the homepage categories
+- [ignore] prev/next links based on the homepage categories? too much work.
+- fix dates at the start of filenames.
+- create draft post for easy copying on github.
+- migrate engineeroverflow.com to here?
+- migrate yelp rescues page to here?
+- turn workshop proposal(s) into a sales page

 -->

 Best,